Climate-Invariant Machine Learning: Results

-To fully compare ML models across climate and geographies, we list their overall MSEs in the training, validation, and both generalization test sets in Table~\ref{tab:Results}.
+To fully compare ML models across climate and configurations, we evaluate their overall MSEs in the training, validation, and both generalization test sets in Fig~\ref{tab:Results}.
 In addition to the MSE of minimal validation loss, we show the MSE averaged over the 5 epochs of minimal validation loss in parentheses to confirm that our models have converged.
-Consistent with the learning curves shown in Fig~S5, the generalization ability of ``climate-invariant’’ NNs with DP and BN layers is best (two rightmost columns of each row’s NN CI+DN models).
-While they fit their training sets less well, ``brute-force’’ MLRs generalize better than ``brute-force’’ NNs because they have fewer free parameters (see MLR BF and NN BF models).
-In Tab~\ref{tab:Results}, we also show that while DP and BN layers generally increase the generalization performance of ``brute-force’’ NNs\footnote{We have verified that in our case, DP and BN layers combined outperform DP layers only and BN layers only (not shown).} (NN BF+DN models), we can systematically improve these standard ML generalization methods by combining them with input rescalings (NN CI+DN models).
+Consistent with Fig~S7's learning curves, climate-invariant NNs with DP and BN layers often demonstrate the highest level of generalizability (two rightmost columns of each row’s NN CI+DN models).
+While they fit their training sets less well, ``raw-data'' MLRs generalize better than ``raw-data'' NNs because they have fewer trainable parameters (see MLR RD and NN RD models).
+In Fig~\ref{tab:Results}, we also show that while DP and BN layers generally increase the generalization performance of ``raw-data'' NNs (NN RD+DN models), we can systematically improve these standard ML regularization methods by combining them with input transformations (NN CI+DN models).

-Now that we have fully established the advantages of physical rescalings, we ask: Why do ``climate-invariant’’ models generalize better than ``brute force’’ ones?